Oliver-RC/hampers/README.md

  ### Product Detail Page
  - When the user clicks on the product image they are taken to the product detail page.
 Here lists specific information about the product including a description, price, category listed, occasion listed, star rating, add to saved items button, quantity button, keep shopping button, add to bag button and reviews section.
  - Depending on if the user is logged in, the saved items button will either be displayed if logged in, or will state, 'sign in to add to saved items'.
  - Likewise, if the user is signed in, they will be shown a review form to submit a review on the product.
-This will not be shown if onyl browsing as a guest.
+This will not be shown if only browsing as a guest.

  ![Product Detail](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/product-detail.JPG)

  ### My Account = Register, Log In / Out Pages
- - If you are a guest / logged out user, the register page will apear in the drop down menu under 'My Account'.
+ - If you are a guest / logged out user, the register page will appear in the drop down menu under 'My Account'.
 On here is a form for to the user to complete to sign up.

  ![Register](https://github.com/Oliver-RC/hampers/blob/main/readme_assets/register.JPG)